NovaSagittarii/acine/README.md

 ## Setup

+Tested on Windows 11 (decent emulator support).
 Have an installation of Python and NodeJS.

 > Can get it with [chocolately](https://chocolatey.org/install)
 >
 > ```sh
 > choco install git python nvm
+> nvm use 20.10.0 # or lts
 > ```

 1. Precommit setup